-and thus l and $d^2$ , for all graphs of interest, then the only remaining dependence is on s, and graphs with higher s(g)-values contain fewer disconnected (case (iii)) motifs.
-This can be interpreted as a motif-level connection between s(g)and self-similarity, in that graphs with higher s(g) contain more motifs that are themselves trees and thus more similar to the graph as a whole.
-Graphs having lower s(g) have more motifs of type (iii) that are disconnected and thus dissimilar to the graph as a whole.
-Thus, high-s(g) graphs have this motif selfsimilarity, low-s(g) graphs have motif self-dissimilarity, and we can precisely define a measure of this kind of self-similarity and self-dissimilarity as follows.
+The simplest and most striking feature of the relationship between motifs and s(q) for acyclic graphs is that we can derive formulas for the number of subgraph-based (local) motifs (and the outcomes of rewiring) entirely in terms of d^2 , s = s(q), and l.
+Thus, for example, we can see that graphs having higher d^2 (equivalently higher CV) values have fewer of the second motif.
+If we fix D, and thus l and d^2 , for all graphs of interest, then the only remaining dependence is on s, and graphs with higher s(g)-values contain fewer disconnected (case iii) motifs.
+This can be interpreted as a motif-level connection between s(q) and self-similarity, in that graphs with higher s(q) contain more motifs that are themselves trees, and thus more similar to the graph as a whole.
+Graphs having lower s(q) have more motifs of type (iii) that are disconnected and thus dissimilar to the graph as a whole.
+Thus high-s(q) graphs have this "motif self-similarity," low-s(q) graphs have "motif self-dissimilarity" and we can precisely define a measure of this kind of self-similarity and self-dissimilarity as follows.

-Definition 4.7.
-For a graph $g \in G(D)$ , another measure of the extent to which g is self-similar is the metric ss(g) defined as the number of motifs (cases (i)-(ii)) that are themselves connected graphs.
-Accordingly, the measure of self-dissimilarity sd(g) is then the number of motifs (case (iii)) that are disconnected.
+Definition 2.
+For a graph $g \in G(D)$, another measure of the extent to which g is self-similar is the metric ss(g) defined as the number of motifs (cases i-ii) that are themselves connected graphs.
+Accordingly, the measure of self-dissimilarity sd(g) is then the number of motifs (case iii) that are disconnected.

-For trees, $ss(g) = s - d^2/2$ and $sd(g) = -s + (l^2 - l + d^2)/2$ , so this local motif self-similarity (self-dissimilarity) is essentially equivalent to high-s(g) (respectively, low-s(g)).
-As noted previously, network motifs have already been used as a way to study self-similarity and coarse-graining [Itzkovitz et al. 05, ?].
-There, one defines a recursive procedure by which node-connectivity patterns become represented as a single node (i.e., a different kind of motif), and it was shown that many important technological and biological networks were self-dissimilar, in the sense that coarse-grained counterparts display very different motifs at each level of abstraction.
-Our notion of motif self-similarity is much simpler, but consistent, in that the Internet has extremely low s(g) and thus minimally selfsimilar at the motif level.
+For trees, $ss(g) = s - d^2/2$ and $sd(g) = -s + (l^2 - l + d^2)/2$, so this local motif self-similarity (self-dissimilarity) is essentially equivalent to high-s(g) (resp. low-s(g)).
+As noted previously, network motifs have already been used as a way to study self-similarity and coarse graining [52, 53].
+There, one defines a recursive procedure by which node connectivity patterns become represented as a single node (i.e. a different kind of motif), and it was shown that many important technological and biological networks were self-dissimilar, in the sense coarse-grained counterparts display very different motifs at each level of abstraction.
+Our notion of motif self-similarity is much simpler, but consistent, in that the Internet has extremely low s(g) and thus minimally self-similar at the motif level.
 The next question is whether high s(g) is connected with "self-similar" in the sense of being preserved under rewiring.

-4.4.2.
-Degree-preserving rewiring.
+4.4.2 Degree-preserving Rewiring

 We can also connect s(g) in several ways with the effect that local rewiring has on the global structure of graphs in the set G(D).
-Recall the process from Section 4.4.1 by which two network links are selected at random for degree-preserving rewiring, and note that when applied to a graph $g \in G(D)$ , there are four possible distinguishable outcomes:
+Recall the above process by which two network links are selected at random for degree-preserving rewiring, and note that when applied to a graph $g \in G(D)$, there are four possible distinguishable outcomes: